What Is Mulch?

 Mulch is a layer of material placed over the surface of soil.

-That material may be organic, such as shredded hardwood, bark, wood chips, straw, leaves, compost, pine needles, or root mulch.
+That material may be organic, such as shredded hardwood, bark, wood chips, fresh arborist chips, tree-service wood chips, straw, leaves, compost, pine needles, or root mulch.

 Mulch may also be inorganic, such as stone, gravel, rubber, plastic, or landscape fabric.